 If you are in the West Bank and are caught up in military action or civil disorder, you should remain in a secure location indoors and monitor the media for information.
 In such situations, we urge you to contact the Australian Embassy in Tel Aviv immediately.

 Israel’s border with Lebanon

 You should exercise particular caution if travelling near the Lebanese border and familiarise yourself with local security arrangements.
-There is an ongoing threat of rocket attack and other militant activity along the 1949 Armistice line of separation between Israel and Lebanon (known as the ‘Blue Line’).
-Since 2012 rockets have been fired into northern Israel from Lebanon.
-Further such incidents may occur.
+There is an ongoing threat of rocket attack, infiltration attempts, retaliatory fire and other militant activity along the 1949 Armistice line of separation between Israel and Lebanon (known as the ‘Blue Line’).

 Israel’s border with Egypt

 You should exercise particular caution if travelling in the desert areas near the Egyptian border.
 Terrorists operate on the other side of the border in the Sinai Peninsula, where there have been attacks against foreigners.

 Gulf of Aqaba and Eilat